Cash flow forecasting: what it is and how to do it

 Can I create a cash flow forecast without accounting software?

-What's the difference between cash flow forecasting and budgeting?
+What is the difference between a cash flow forecast and a cash flow statement?

 Disclaimer